 Since Courtney Ames had pleaded no contest to receiving stolen property for having a jacket of Paris Hilton in her possession, she was sentenced to three years of probation and 60 days of community service.
 Yet we need to mention she actually wore a necklace that once belonged to Linday Loan to court one day — it was confiscated.

 Reports claim Roy Lopez Jr. was the one to clean out jewelry worth $2 million from Paris Hilton’s home (for which he couldn’t find a buyer), but he only pleaded no contest to receiving stolen property.
-He was thus sentenced to merely three years of probation, and the truth is he has since preferred to stay well away from the public eye.
+He was thus sentenced to three years of probation, following which he reportedly built a new life well away from the public eye in Texas.

 Jonathan Ajar, also known as Jonnie Dangerous, was Courtney’s boyfriend around the late 2000s yet he wasn’t really involved in any of the burglaries.
 His primary role was actually to resell the lootings for cash that could be distributed amongst the crew — he was already a convicted criminal on drug and gun charges by this point.